Tigers competed in their third meet in eight days

 During his first four years as an assistant, Utah finished as the NCAA runner-up three times and placed third once.
 Graba has also coached nine NCAA All-American gymnasts to 20 All-America performances.

 As Utah's bars coach, he tutored Kristina Baskett to a 2006 NCAA uneven bars title as a freshman in his first trip to the NCAA Championships.
-He has also guided nine gymnasts to qualify for the uneven bars finals and has seen five turn in top 5 finishes.

 Prior to his stint at Utah, Graba spent two years as an assistant coach at Utah State.
 In 2005, he coached the Aggies to their first Western Gymnastics Conference championship and their first regional appearance in three years.
 In addition to his coaching duties, he served as the head of recruiting and assisted with the strength and conditioning program.

 From 1995-2003, Graba was the co-owner and head coach of Midwest Gymnastics Club in Arden Hills, Minn.
 He had three gymnasts qualify Elite in his last three years with the club and had several level 8, 9 and 10 regional and national competitors.
-Graba coached Ashley Mutchler to a first-place finish at both the 2003 American and U.S. Challenge/Classic meets in the Senior National Elite Division.

-In addition to coaching at Hamline, Graba was also the head coach at Flips Gymnastics Center in Minneapolis from 1988-1995.
+In addition to coaching at Hamline, Graba was also the head coach at Flips Gymnastics Center in Minneapolis from 1988-95.
 While there, he coached level 10 gymnast Sarah Reiling-Hildebrand, who made the 2000 and 2004 U.S. Olympic Diving Teams.